 ~AL, 32, Culbertson, MT

 The status quo for POP awareness and wellness screening hasn’t changed meaningfully since illumination via the Kahun Gynecological Papyrus circa 1835 B.C.E., nearly 4000 years ago.
-Discovery upon diagnosis is the norm for most women.
-As noted in the study Epidemiology and Outcome Assessment of Pelvic Organ Prolapse, pelvic organ prolapse has a 50% incidence when based upon vaginal examination.
+Discovery upon diagnosis is the norm for most women experiencing POP.
+As noted in the study Epidemiology and Outcome Assessment of Pelvic Organ Prolapse, POP has a 50% incidence when based upon vaginal examination.
 How is it possible women’s health protocol has overlooked this significant medical concern?
-Medical Device Epidemiology Network (MDEpiNET), a coalition of government, healthcare, industry, and nonprofit agencies, is presently addressing this most significant deficit in women’s pelvic healthcare.
+The FDA based Medical Device Epidemiology Network (MDEpiNET), a coalition of government, healthcare, industry, and nonprofit agencies, is presently addressing this most significant deficit in women’s pelvic healthcare.

 Throughout the female lifespan, women juggle to balance intimate, family, employment, fitness, and social facets of their lives.
 POP impacts women in most, and sometimes all of these facets.